mistakia/league/README.md

 <div class="body">

-# League
+# xo.football

-[League](https://xo.football) is an open-source platform for managing fantasy football leagues, exploring analytics, and participating in betting markets.
+[xo.football](https://xo.football) is an open-source platform for managing fantasy football leagues, exploring analytics, and participating in betting markets.
 We're actively developing it and seeking contributors for development and testing.
 Interested?
 Join us on [Discord](https://discord.com/invite/azSX97Qj9Z).

 ## Features